web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 };
 ```

-##### Error message
+##### Error message for reconnect attempts

-The error message (not wrapped in an Error object) will contain the value of the variable `maxAttempts` as follows:
+The error message (not wrapped in an Error object) for the max reconnect attempts, will contain the value of the variable `maxAttempts` as follows:

 `` `Max connection attempts exceeded (${maxAttempts})` ``

-And here is how to catch the error, in version 4.x, if max attempts reached when there is auto reconnecting:
+And here is how to catch the error, if max attempts reached when there is auto reconnecting:

 ```ts
 provider.on('error', errorMessage => {